kodack64/Q3DE/README.md

 The regenerated figures should be the same within a statistical fluctuation by Monte-Carlo sampling.
 The parameters of high-level synthesis also fluctuate according to the chosen random seed.

-## Tested environment
+## Tested environment at the authors
-We tested our codes on Windows 11 and Ubuntu 20.04 LTS on Windows Subsystem Linux.
+For numerical simulations, we tested our codes on Ubuntu 20.04 LTS on Windows Subsystem Linux in Windows 11.
+For the high-level synthesis with Vitis HLS, we run the software on Ubuntu 16.04 LTS.

 ## Contents
 This repository consists of five folders.
 These can be independently compiled and executed to generate different figures or tables.